 - Light Rail Supplemental Use Criteria

-The LLE Light Rail Project requires a Critical Areas Special Use Permit for proposed critical area impacts in the McAleer Creek Basin which has potential anadromous fish habitat.
-Sound Transit will hold a neighborhood meeting to discuss the project’s proposed impacts to critical areas and potential mitigation for those impacts prior to submission of the CASUP application.
+The LLE Light Rail Project required a Critical Areas Special Use Permit for proposed critical area impacts in the McAleer Creek Basin, which has potential anadromous fish habitat.
+Sound Transit also elected to apply for a CASUP in order to obtain code relief for the proposed Ronald Bog Mitigation Project.
+Both the McAleer Creek and Ronald Bog CASUP applications were approved by the City of Shoreline Hearing Examiner as noted above under the section Current Events.

-The final decision on the Critical Areas Special Use Permit for the LLE project will be made by the City’s Hearing Examiner based on a report from City staff, testimony from Sound Transit, and public comment presented during the public hearing.
+The final decision on the Critical Areas Special Use Permits for the LLE Light Rail Project will be made by the City’s Hearing Examiner based on a report from City staff, testimony from Sound Transit, and public comment presented during the public hearing.

 - Critical Areas Special Use Permit - Light Rail Submittal Checklist